 - Each trade has to result in a delivery, even if you have bought and sold the shares during the same settlement cycle.

 - If you buy shares, you have to pay the money and take delivery.

 - If you sell shares, you have to give the delivery of shares and you will get the money.

-- No netting off is allowed, which means, if you buy today and and also sell today, the sell position will go in to auction, as you will not be able to give delivery, and you will have to pay a very heavy penalty.
+- One cannot net off, which means, if you buy today and also sell today, the sell position will go into auction, as you will not be able to give delivery, and you will have to pay a very heavy penalty.

-- It must be understood by traders, that because of the points listed above, the volume in these scrips is therefore all delivery volume, which is in fact a good measure of ‘true interest’ activity, to some extent.
+- Traders must understand that because of the points listed above, the volume in these scrips is, therefore, all delivery volume.
+In fact, it is a good measure of ‘true interest’ activity, to some extent.

 - A high delivery volume could mean that a large number of investors are willing to buy and hold the scrip.

 - The “T2T’ segment is not the worst segment for a scrip to be in.
-In fact you are protected with regards to price movement and complete speculation.
+In fact, the price movement and complete speculation remains safe.

-- The ‘Z’ group and not the ‘”T2T’ group is the worst, and the one to be avoided.
-This was introduced by BSE in July 1999 and includes companies which have failed to comply with the listing requirements or have failed to resolve investor complaints or have not made the required arrangements with the depositories for demat of their securities.
+- BSE introduced this in July 1999.
+It includes companies which have failed to comply with the listing requirements, failed to resolve investor complaints or have not made the required arrangements with the depositories for Demat of their securities.